jricardo27/trip_explorer2/docs/07_development_tasks.md

 # Development Task Tracker

+> **STATUS: COMPLETE** - All 10 weeks of development have been successfully implemented.
+See `task.md` for the detailed execution log.

 ## Overview

 This document tracks all development tasks for the Trip Explorer redesign.
 Use checkboxes to mark completed items.